otrv4/otrv4/otrv4.md

 It is decoded to by interpreting a byte array (buffer) as an unsigned value, little-endian, and doing `mod q` with the result.
-Note that every time a `mod q` is specified, it is referred to this decoding.
+Note that every time a `mod q` is specified for decoding, it is referred to this decoding.

 #### Point